HewlettPackard/oneview-sdk-java/README.md

 # HPE OneView SDK for Java

 The **HPE OneView SDK for Java** enables Java developers to easily integrate their Java solutions with the HPE OneView.
-You can get started in a few minutes downloading the project and building it using [Maven](https://maven.apache.org/) project management tool.
+You can get started in minutes downloading, and building the project using [Maven](https://maven.apache.org/) project management tool.

 The SDK provides clients for the REST API specification of each resource type in the HPE OneView resource model.

 ## Getting Started ##

-### Minimum Requirements ###
+### Minimum requirements ###
 * Java **1.7**
 * Maven **3.0.5**
 * OpenSSL